 Students today also have dreams and aspirations of a better life.
 They enter higher education with expectations and needs.
 Despite life’s challenges and obstacles, students work hard in pursuit of their academic goals, they just need support along the way.

-Higher education is challenged to meet affordability and accessibility needs largely due to a misperception of the target student population.
-Jamie Merisotis, President and CEO of the Lumina Foundation posed this question at The Aspen Ideas Festival, “What percentage of students in American higher education today graduated from high school and enrolled in college within a year to attend a four-year institution and live on campus?
-Most people guess ‘between forty and sixty percent’, whereas, the correct answer is five percent.”
-This answer is surprising while providing insight into the problem.
-There is a general lack of understanding about who higher education is really serving.
+As the political race for the White House continues to heat up, the issues facing higher education have remained largely the same.
+Higher education is facing continuing issues of affordability and accessibility largely due to a misperception of the target student population.
+Most people think that forty to sixty percent of students have graduated high school and enroll in college within a year to attend a four-year institution while living on campus.
+However, in reality only five percent of students follow that pathway.
+There continues to exist a general lack of understanding about who higher education is really serving.
 If we are unable to identify our target student population, how can we hope to effectively serve them?

-- I Won’t Back Down: For thirty years, Nathan continued to sell his frankfurters for five cents.
+I Won’t Back Down: For thirty years, Nathan continued to sell his frankfurters for five cents.
 He faced ongoing pressure from his vendors who insisted on increasing the costs for his quality ingredients.
-Nathan did not back down.
+Nathan stood his ground.
 He was committed to providing his customers with quality they could come to expect and rely on.
 Nathan built a successful brand because of his unwavering commitment to providing consistent value.